Ringworm on Pinna of the Cat

 In some cases, we know for sure that the pet has dermatophyte fungi while in other cases we are only highly suspicious.
 Ringworm lesions on animal skin are rarely the classic ring-shaped as in people (in fact, in animals, lesions are often not even itchy) thus some testing is usually necessary as we will describe.

 Wood's Light (Fluorescence) A Wood's light is a lamp designed to emit light in a specific range of wavelengths.
 It looks like a black light but is actually entirely different.
 Ringworm fungi of the genus Microsporum (the most common genus in small animal ringworm cases) demonstrate a chemical reaction when they bind to hair shafts.
 This chemical reaction fluoresces apple green under the Wood's light.
-Fungal spores will not fluoresce without infection so an uninfected carrier will not fluoresce nor will debris not bind to hair.
+Fungal spores will not fluoresce without infection so an uninfected carrier will not fluoresce nor will debris not bind to the hair.

 There is controversy regarding what percentage of Microsporum infections will fluoresce.
 A commonly published statistic is that approximately 50 percent will fluoresce, but other information suggests that 100 percent of Microsporum infections will fluoresce at least at some point in their course.
 Fluorescence first becomes detectable five to 18 days post-infection.
-In many cases, using the Wood's light uncovers numerous additional skin lesions that were not visible to the naked eye.
+In many cases, using Wood's light uncovers numerous additional skin lesions that were not visible to the naked eye.

 Most veterinary hospitals are equipped with Wood's lights and use them to screen pets for ringworm lesions.
 Unfortunately, fluorescence may be difficult to find and, complicating matters, many topical products and non-infectious debris will also fluoresce.
 Further testing is often needed.